CyberSecuriTim/osTicket-post-install-config/README.md

  STEP 2: Access the help desk login page using this link within the Virtual Machine (http://localhost/osTicket/scp/login.php).
 </h2>

-- Be sure to login using the administrator credentials that were assigned during the osTicket basic installation process towards the end of the previous lab.
+- Be sure to log in using the administrator credentials that were assigned during the osTicket basic installation process towards the end of the previous lab.

 ![image](https://github.com/user-attachments/assets/4be6480e-345e-4bd0-aa4e-602f708f2595)